Menu

 CHF 1175.–

-In this poster for the cargo plane CL-44 built by Canadair, a subsidiary of General Dynamics, Erik Nitsche chose to draw a wooden crate in dark brown tones when on the ground, but which gets lighter and brighter as it rises until becoming a turquoise blue color of the sky.
+On this poster for the CL-44 cargo plane built by Canadair, a division of General Dynamics, Erik Nitsche chose to draw a wooden crate in dark brown tones on the ground, which lightens and brightens as it rises, eventually becoming azure blue, the colour of the sky.

 General Dynamics, Convair 880 the world's fastest jetliner